FarhanR675/FarhanR675/README.md

 ---

 I'm a self-taught graduate software engineer with a strong foundation in Java, backend development, and a growing portfolio of hands-on projects.
-I enjoy solving real-world problems through clean, efficient, and secure code — especially in domains like finance, automation, and intelligent systems.
+I enjoy solving real-world problems through clean, efficient, and secure code, especially in domains like finance, automation, and intelligent systems.

 ## 💻 What I Work With